SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A lightbox is a box/container that displays images/videos by filling the screen and dimming out the rest of the page/UI.

+###### drawer

+A drawer is a container at one edge that is show-hidable.
+A drawer typically takes up most of the screen when opened on a mobile device.
+A drawer uses a shadow dims the rest of the UI when expanded, seemingly appearing in front of it.
+Often, the menu a hamburger button triggers is a drawer. drawers on android can typically also be opened with a swiping gesture.

 ###### windows

 ####### dialog box